Xabaril/BeatPulse/README.md

 5. Request *BeatPulse* to get liveness results.

-By default, the global path gets the information of all liveness checkers, including the out of box *self* check added.
+By default, the global path returns the information of all liveness checkers, including the out of box *self* check added.
 If *DetailedOutput* is true the information is a complete json result with liveness, time, and execution results.

 ``` json